namehillsoftware/projectBlue/README.md

 ### Building Flatpak

+1. Build the APK using one of the options above.
-1. Change to flatpak dir
+2. Change to flatpak dir.
-2. Change the build number of the apk in the flatpak YML file.
+3. Change the build number of the apk in the flatpak YML file.
-3. Execute `flatpak-builder --force-clean --user --install-deps-from=flathub --repo=repo --install builddir com.lasthopesoftware.projectblue.yml`.
+4. Execute `flatpak-builder --force-clean --user --install-deps-from=flathub --repo=repo --install builddir com.lasthopesoftware.projectblue.yml`.

 To run the finished flatpak, run ` flatpak run com.lasthopesoftware.projectblue`.